Internationalism (politics): Literature and criticism

+In his work Banal Nationalism, critic Michael Billig argued internationalism was borne out of the rise of nationalism, and rejects attempts to counterpose the two.
+He writes: "An outward-looking element of internationalism is part of nationalism and has accompanied the rise of nationalism historically.
+When US presidents, today, claim to speak simultaneously on behalf of their nation and a new world order, they are not placing, side by side in the same utterance, elements from two, clearly separate ideologies; nor are they creating a novel synthesis from the thesis of nationalism and the antithesis of internationalism.
+They are using the hegemonic possibilities of nationalism [...] these possibilities are endemic in nationalist habits of thinking."

 In Jacques Derrida's 1993 work, Specters of Marx: The State of the Debt, the Work of Mourning and the New International, he uses Shakespeare's Hamlet to frame a discussion of the history of the International, ultimately proposing his own vision for a "New International" that is less reliant on large-scale international organizations.
 As he puts it, the New International should be "without status ... without coordination, without party, without country, without national community, without co-citizenship, without common belonging to a class."

 Through Derrida's use of Hamlet, he shows the influence that Shakespeare had on Marx and Engel's work on internationalism.
 In his essay, "Big Leagues: Specters of Milton and Republican International Justice between Shakespeare and Marx", Christopher N. Warren makes the case that English poet John Milton also had a substantial influence on Marx and Engel's work.
-Paradise Lost, in particular, shows “the possibility of political actions oriented toward international justice founded outside the aristocratic order.”
-Marx and Engels, Warren claims, understood the empowering potential of Miltonic republican traditions for forging international coalitions—a lesson, perhaps, for “The New International.”
+Paradise Lost, in particular, shows "the possibility of political actions oriented toward international justice founded outside the aristocratic order."
+Marx and Engels, Warren claims, understood the empowering potential of Miltonic republican traditions for forging international coalitions—a lesson, perhaps, for "The New International."